 We encourage you to learn all about our approach to de-extinction here.

 In the Arctic, a crucial region for preventing climate change, we are thus prioritizing the woolly mammoth because it played a critical role in ecosystem functions which collapsed in the late Pleistocene era.
 Outside of the Arctic, we are focused on the thylacine for similar ecological reasons.
+The dodo’s posthumous celebrity as the symbol of human driven extinction places a responsibility on us to return them to the habitat they once inhabited peacefully and its de-extinction will provide a platform to develop technologies that will enable bioengineering-based conservation of living avian species.

-As we make progress on these two projects, we will constantly evaluate other species for which de-extinction efforts can have a positive impact on the ecosystem and advance conservation science.
+As we make progress on these projects, we will constantly evaluate other species for which de-extinction efforts can have a positive impact on the ecosystem and advance conservation science.

 Our overarching vision is to preserve life in all its forms.
 We are leveraging our technological developments while collaborating with on-the-ground species partners to establish holistic, modular toolkits which can be adapted to additional species as need be.
 We are remaining thoughtful and intentional in the way we harness this work to positively impact all species: extinct, extant, and ensuing.